 “Location, location, location!” you will hear, and it’s true.

-The spots where there is higher demand, due to better schools, better jobs, and better attractions, will be more expensive than spots where there is lower demand.
+The areas where there is higher demand, due to better schools, better jobs, and better attractions, will be more expensive than areas where there is lower demand.

 For a 30-year home mortgage at 5% interest for $400,000, you can expect to pay nearly $375,000 in interest over 30 years.